MichaelCurrin/dev-resources/resources/javascript/packages/react/react.md

 ### What is React?

+React is a JavaScript library for building user interfaces.

+React allows us to create reusable UI components, whether adding a component to a plain HTML page or to build the entire page and page routing with React.

+React is used to build Single-Page Applications rendered on the client side, but it can also be used for Server-side rendering.

 From the [tutorial](https://reactjs.org/tutorial/tutorial.html#overview) in the docs:

 > React is a declarative, efficient, and flexible JavaScript library for building user interfaces.